FIND FISHING REPORTS IN YOUR STATE

 Freshwater reports can also indicate safety issues.
 If the water suddenly becomes shallow in spots, or if there are faster-moving waters in some places, a report will tell you this.
 Freshwater is more likely to be affected by heavy rainfall, making slow streams fast.
 A daily report would tell you about that.

-You have to be specific when you're looking.
+Being specific is vital when you're looking for appropriate reports.
 If you're casting at a river delta, you're going to need a delta fishing report.
 As any angler knows, there's a huge difference from one body of water to another.
 There could even be a huge difference from upstream to downstream.
 Deltas have a unique makeup, as they are often where fresh and salt water merge.
-There is a lot of silt and vegetative material that creates swamps down in the area, and it is a good idea to check a report to know your way around.
+There is a lot of silt and vegetative material that creates swamps down in the area, and it is a good idea to check a local fishing report to know your way around.